Trinidad and Tobago: Early 20th century

 The presence of American military bases in Chaguaramas and Cumuto in Trinidad during World War II had a profound effect on society.
-The Americans vastly improved the infrastructure on Trinidad and provided many locals with well-paying jobs; however, the social effects of having so many young soldiers stationed on the island, as well as their often unconcealed racial prejudice, caused resentment.
+The Americans vastly improved the infrastructure on Trinidad and provided many locals with well-paying jobs.
 The Americans left in 1961.

 In the post-war period the British began a process of decolonisation across the British Empire.
 In 1945 universal suffrage was introduced to Trinidad and Tobago.
-Political parties emerged on the island, however these were largely divided along racial lines: Afro-Trinidadians and Tobagonians primarily supported the People's National Movement (PNM), formed in 1956 by Eric Williams, with Indo-Trinidadians and Tobagonians mostly supporting the People's Democratic Party (PDP), formed in 1953 by Bhadase Sagan Maraj, which later merged into the Democratic Labour Party (DLP) in 1957.
+Political parties emerged on the island, however these were largely divided along racial lines: Afro–Trinidadians and Tobagonians primarily supported the People's National Movement (PNM), formed in 1956 by Eric Williams, with Indo-Trinidadians and Tobagonians mostly supporting the People's Democratic Party (PDP), formed in 1953 by Bhadase Sagan Maraj, which later merged into the Democratic Labour Party (DLP) in 1957.
 Britain's Caribbean colonies formed the West Indies Federation in 1958 as a vehicle for independence, however the Federation dissolved after Jamaica withdrew following a membership referendum in 1961.
 The government of Trinidad and Tobago subsequently chose to seek independence from the United Kingdom on its own.

 Contemporary era

 Trinidad and Tobago gained its independence from the United Kingdom on 31 August 1962.
-Elizabeth II remained head of state as Queen of Trinidad and Tobago, represented locally by Governor-General Solomon Hochoy.
-Eric Williams of the People's National Movement, a noted historian and intellectual regarded by some as the "Father of The Nation", became the first Prime Minister, serving in that capacity uninterrupted until 1981.
-The dominant figure in the opposition in the early independence years was Opposition Leader Rudranath Capildeo of the Democratic Labour Party.
-The first Speaker of the House of Representatives was Clytus Arnold Thomasos and the first President of the Senate was J. Hamilton Maurice.
+However, Elizabeth II remained head of state, represented locally by Governor-General Solomon Hochoy, until the passage of the 1976 Republican Constitution.

+Eric Williams of the People's National Movement became the first prime minister, serving in that capacity uninterrupted until 1981.
+The dominant figure in the opposition in the early independence years was Opposition leader Rudranath Capildeo of the Democratic Labour Party.
+The first speaker of the House of Representatives was Clytus Arnold Thomasos and the first president of the Senate was J. Hamilton Maurice.
 The 1960s saw the rise of a Black Power movement, inspired in part by the civil rights movement in the United States.
 Protests and strikes became common, with events coming to head in April 1970 when police shot dead a protester named Basil Davis.
 Fearing a breakdown of law and order, Prime Minister Williams declared a state of emergency and ordered that many of the Black Power leaders be arrested.
 Some army leaders who were sympathetic to the Black Power movement, notably Raffique Shah and Rex Lassalle, attempted to mutiny; however, this was quashed by the Trinidad and Tobago Coast Guard.
 Williams and the PNM retained power, largely due to divisions in the opposition.